-The published admission number is 60 pupils.
+The published admission number (PAN) is 90 pupils.

 Admission arrangements means the overall procedure, practice, criteria, and supplementary information used in deciding on the allocation of school places.
-This document sets out the admission arrangements for Whitemoor Academy.
+This document sets out the admission arrangements for Southwark Primary School for the academic year 2026-2027.

-The SHINE Multi Academy Trust is the overall Admission Authority for Whitemoor Academy, this is in accordance with paragraph 11 of the School Admissions Code 2021.
+Southwark Primary School is part of ONE Academy Trust.
+ONE Academy Trust is the overall Admission Authority for Southwark Primary School, this is in accordance with paragraph 11 of the School Admissions Code 2021.
+As an academy we are required to set and publish our own admissions criteria.
+Admission applications are managed through the Nottingham City Coordinated Admissions Scheme.

-All applications for places are made on the applicants home local authority application form.
-In the majority of cases, this will be the Nottingham City Council (the local authority) common application form which is available from the local authority or online at https://www.nottinghamcity.gov.uk/education-and-schools/school-admissions/.
-Although the Governing Body has responsibility for deciding admissions, under law the local authority will co-ordinate all admissions in its area and communication of decisions will be made to parents within specified timeframes.
+All applications for places must be made on the applicant's home local authority application form.
+In the majority of cases, this will be the Nottingham City (the local authority) common application form which is available from the local authority's website here or on request.
+Although the governing body has responsibility for deciding admissions under law, the local authority will co-ordinate all admissions in its area and communication of decisions will be made to parents within specified timeframes.